Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4xBmUJNdyFg.md

 ### Transcript

-> right now yep uh are there gonna be free dlcs uh they're just updates so like yeah those gonna be updates yeah
+> right now yep, are there gonna be free dlcs, they're just updates so like yeah those gonna be updates yeah